Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 7 November 2025 01.40.28 UTC
+- WIB: Jumat, 7 November 2025 02.22.56 UTC
-- WITA: Jumat, 7 November 2025 02.40.28 UTC
+- WITA: Jumat, 7 November 2025 03.22.56 UTC
-- WIT: Jumat, 7 November 2025 03.40.28 UTC
+- WIT: Jumat, 7 November 2025 04.22.56 UTC

 Kutipan Inspiratif:
-"You will never know what you are capable of until you take that first step and go for it."
+"Nature is so powerful, so strong.
+Capturing its essence is not easy - your work becomes a dance with light and the weather.
+It takes you to a place within yourself."

-Kategori: motivational
+Kategori: nature